cepharum/hitchy/docs-source/api/hitchy.md

 **Signature:** `api.cmfp( someFunction, [ arg1, arg2 ] )`

-This method is invoking some function provided by reference with support for _common module function pattern_.
-This pattern is derived from [common module pattern](#using-common-module-pattern) and is meant to invoke particular functions of plugins in a similar way.
+This method is invoking some function provided by reference with support for [common module function pattern](../internals/patterns.md#common-module-function-pattern).
+This pattern is derived from [common module pattern](../internals/patterns.md#common-module-pattern) and is meant to invoke particular functions of plugins in a similar way.

 Invoked functions are assumed to expect Hitchy's API as `this` and global options provided in first argument which is implicitly prepended by this method.